ominjoo/cse15l-lab-reports/lab-report-5.md

    bug occurs when the `bash grade.sh` command is ran after the first time.

 4. Description of what to edit to fix the bug:\
-   `rm -rf student submission` and `rm -rf grading-area` should be added to the top of the `grade.sh` file so that the old `student submission` and `grading-area` folders containing the contents of the previous student repository aren't used for the current student's repository.
+   `rm -rf student-submission` and `rm -rf grading-area` should be added to the top of the `grade.sh` file so that the old `student-submission` and `grading-area` folders containing the contents of the previous student repository aren't used for the current student's repository.
 It's like refreshing and starting new every time you run the script.

 ## Reflection